UnsignedArduino/Chessbot/README.md

 ### Training

-The bot requires two models, one for detecting the board "pose" and another for classifying each of the 64 squares within the board.
+The bot requires two models, one for segmenting the board and another for classifying each of the 64 squares within the board.
 This requires two Roboflow datasets and ML models to be trained.